gini/gini-capture-sdk-android/componentapiexample/README.md

 For most of the screens there are two Activities.
 The one without `AppCompat` in their name use standard Activities and Fragments while the other ones use the Android Support Library.

-GiniVisionCoordinator
+GiniCaptureCoordinator
 ---------------------

-The `GiniVisionCoordinator` is used to show the onboarding on the first run.
-After the camera was started `GiniVisionCoordinator#onCameraStarted()` is called and, if this is the first run, the `OnboardingFragment` is shown in `GiniVisionActivity#onShowOnboarding()`.
+The `GiniCaptureCoordinator` is used to show the onboarding on the first run.
+After the camera was started `GiniCaptureCoordinator#onCameraStarted()` is called and, if this is the first run, the `OnboardingFragment` is shown in `GiniCaptureActivity#onShowOnboarding()`.

 Camera Screen
 -------------